Posmac/simple_db/README.md

 ---

 ## Next Steps (2–3 weeks)

-1. Finish core commands (ADD/SET/DEL) using more complex data structures
-2. Add TTL and simple multithreading
+1. Finish Redis in Rust
 3. Write tests and mini-benchmarks
 4. Publish progress on LinkedIn/GitHub with architecture explanation